-- Member of the Charity Law Association and has contributed to a number of working parties, including the CLA's submission to the Law Commission on Social Investment
+- Member of the Charity Law Association and has contributed to a number of working parties.

-- Sits on the Finance and Audit Committee of Care International UK
+- Sat on the Finance and Audit Committee of Care International UK for 10 years

 - Trustee of Desta Consortium, a social enterprise established by a number of voluntary organisations based in Hammersmith & Fulham to act as a vehicle to enable the local voluntary sector to compete for public sector contracts, and Seebeyondborders UK, a charity which supports the development of teachers in Cambodia